 Professionals & Freelancers

 For those with professional skill sets and capabilities, freelancing and consulting can be a great option to stay sharp.
 Upwork and Freelancer.com can help connect designers, writers, and development professionals to short-term project work.
-Expert360 offers an online platform for companies and individuals who need short-term professional support.
+Similarly, Expert360 offers an online platform for companies and individuals who need short-term professional support.
 These companies are looking for seasoned professionals in a range of roles across a wide variety of industries.
-It’s a great way to put your skills to work without having to set up your own small business.
+As such, it’s a great way for retirees to put their skills to work without having to set up their own small businesses.

 Pursue your Passion